tfabris/BlueGigaEmpeg/README.txt

 Bluetooth chip+board "BATT" pin connected to the 3v output coming from the Arduino.

 Bluetooth chip+Board "Gnd" pin connected to the ground rail.
-Additional GND pins are good too, to make sure solid ground is achieved.

 Bluetooth chip+board serial port "RX/TX" pins connected to the "TX2/RX2" pins (serial port 2) of Arduino.
 Note: This is a crossover connection, i.e., RX